openmobilityfoundation/mobility-data-specification/provider/README.md

 ## General Information

 The following information applies to all `provider` API endpoints.
-Details on providing authorization to endpoints is specified in the [auth](auth.md) document.

 This specification uses data types including timestamps, UUIDs, and vehicle state definitions as described in the MDS [General Information][general-information] document.

+[Top][toc]

+### Authorization

+MDS `providers` **SHALL** provide authorization for API endpoints via a bearer token based auth system, and [JSON Web Token](/general-information.md#json-web-tokens) is the recommended format.

+General authorization details are specified in the [Authorization section](/general-information.md#authorization) in MDS General Information.

 [Top][toc]